CONSTITUTION AND RULES OF THE HAWKS’ DINING RIGHTS CLUB

 - The Date of the AGM shall be announced at the AGM for the previous year but may be changed on giving not less than four weeks’ notice to expire no later than the original date.

 - The Agenda for the AGM shall be published at least thirty days before the date on which the meeting is to be held.
 The meeting shall receive reviews of the year from the Hawks’ Company and from the Chairman of the DRC.
-Nominations for President (if due), Chairman, and membership of the Committee shall be posted on the DRC notice board at the Club and may be circulated by e-mail at least fourteen days before the date of the AGM.
+Nominations for President (if due), Chairman, and membership of the Committee shall be circulated by e-mail at least fourteen days before the date of the AGM.

 - Voting at the meeting shall be on a show of hands unless a secret ballot is called.
 Those eligible to vote shall be all fully paid up Members at the date of the meeting.
 Proxy voting is permitted.
 A register of those attending and those submitting proxy votes shall be kept.